greyswaysway/tanscript_generator/README.md

 # tanscript_generator
-Well take a file of grades as input and output a transcript of the student with their averages.
+Will take a file of grades as input and output a transcript of the student with their averages.

+The GPA scale used if York's